 By February 2006, China promulgated a law similar to the EU RoHS Directive.
-Targeted substances are the same as those targeted in the EU RoHS.
+Targeted substances are the same as those targeted in the EU RoHS..
 When fully implemented, it will prohibit c-PentaBDE and c-OctaBDE use in new electric and electronic equipment.
-Implementation of phase 1 of the law (marking and disclosure only) came into effect March 1, 2007; implementation schedule for Phase 2 (full restriction) is currently unclear.
+Implementation of phase 1 of the law was set for March 1, 2007; implementation schedule for Phase 2 (full restriction) is currently unclear, but it is expected to start soon, e.g. 1 year after Phase 1 (Canada Gazette, 2006a).